 This course will provide students with a hands-on learning experience in social science research.
 Its main purpose is to survey the major research designs and research techniques that are at the core of contemporary approaches used to study social phenomena.
-Students will be directly involved in designing and conducting survey research on a social issue. > Topics will include interview and questionnaire design, computerized data collection, management and analysis, and writing a research report.
+Students will be directly involved in designing and conducting survey research on a social issue.
+Topics will include interview and questionnaire design, computerized data collection, management and analysis, and writing a research report.
 Prerequisites: MAT168 taken concurrently.
-This is an "L" course.
+(Existing course, published September 2013) (Updated November 2014)

-SSC153, Women and Work (3 credits)

-A multidisciplinary study of women and work.
+SSC153.
+Women and Work (3 credits) A multidisciplinary study of women and work.
 This course provides a historical overview as well as an examination of contemporary issues such as the family and work gender socialization, sex discrimination and the emotional work in which women engage.
 It includes a discussion of the individual and collective strategies that women employ to meet various challenges.
 Topics of discussion are conditioned by the diverse backgrounds, interests and needs of students in each particular class.
-Prerequisite: Eligible for ENG101.
 This is a "D" course.
+Prerequisite: Eligible for either ENG101E or ENG101.(Existing course, published September 2013) (Updated November 2014)